The Partnership Staff

 Claire Brown recently completed a Master of Public Policy degree at USC, where she focused on education policy issues.
 Over the past two years, she co-directed USC’s ReadersPlus tutoring program for the University Park neighborhood elementary schools and was part of the 2010 Education Pioneers fellowship program.
 Additionally, Ms. Brown served as a member of a USC practicum team that researched a variety of talent management strategies for LAUSD.
 She began her career as a third grade teacher with Teach For America in Phoenix after having completed her undergraduate education at the University of Wisconsin-Madison.

-Luz Maria Castellanos is the Communications Manager.
+Luz Maria Castellanos joined the Partnership for LA Schools as the Communications Manager in May 2011.
 She has over a decade of experience working in public relations and marketing.
-She kicked off her career as a publicist in New York City managing campaigns for international music stars and later headed up publicity for the launch of Si TV.
+She kicked off her career as a publicist in New York City managing campaigns for international performers and later headed up publicity for the launch of Si TV in Los Angeles.
 She helped re-launch NBC Universal's highly successful Latino network mun2 and between 2008-2011 Ms. Castellanos was President and Founder of LMC Media Consulting, a dynamic agency dedicated to developing and executing successful public relations and marketing campaigns in the U.S. with a focus on the growing bilingual Latino market.
-Luz Maria is a graduate of California State University, Fullerton.
+Ms. Castellanos is a graduate of California State University, Fullerton.

 Doc Ervin has dedicated his career in education to setting a high standard of excellence that is conducive to increasing student achievement in every classroom, every day, every year.
 Prior to joining the Partnership staff, Mr. Ervin served as principal at a high performing high school, Heritage College Ready Academy High School, which outperformed all local high schools by 120 API points.
 Prior to his appointment as principal of Heritage, Mr. Ervin was Principal at Colton High School and Yucca Valley High School.
 During his career, he has also served as an Assistant Principal as well as a teacher at Mesa Verde Middle School in Poway Unified School District.
 Mr. Ervin holds a Masters in Education Administration and a Bachelors in Liberal Studies.